Don’t let the defense IME “independent” medical examiner defame your client by calling deterioration malingering!

 People with TBI often have depression

 It is well accepted in medical and scientific literature that people who suffer traumatic brain injury often suffer from co-morbid depression.
-The interaction between the TBI and depression often leads to deterioration, which is a more reasonable explanation for why someone who has TBI and depression or chronic pain (or both) will perform worse over time on neuropsychological testing, or in life, instead of improving as these notorious IME defense experts always say they “expect.”
+The interaction between the TBI and depression often leads to deterioration, which is a more reasonable explanation for why someone who has TBI and chronic pain or depression after a car accident (or both) will perform worse over time on neuropsychological testing, or in life, instead of improving as these notorious IME defense experts always say they “expect.”

 Lang, Iverson, and Rose undertook a study to “examine the influence of depression on post-concussion symptom reporting and patients following mild traumatic brain injury.”
 These TBI researchers confirmed that people with mild traumatic brain injuries, concussions AND depression experienced significantly more post-concussion symptoms; and that these concussion symptoms were more severe than people who only suffered with depression and those who only suffered traumatic brain injury.